badscrew/activator/README.md

 # Activator - simple high-impedance buffer for passive instruments

+__Attention: this project is a work in progress, unfinished at this time__

 ## Introduction

 This circuit allows for impedance matching between instruments with passive pickups and amplifiers (also sound cards, mixing boards,...) that only have low impedance inputs.